President Biden's Plan for Combating COVID-19

 The pandemic devastated the economy.
 While the majority of Biden’s recovery plan is focused on ending the pandemic, other measures are also needed to address the second-tier effects of long-term unemployment, bankruptcies, and foreclosures.

-Biden sent the American Rescue Plan to Congress for approval in January 2021.
-The proposed package includes $1,400 checks for qualifying households.
-This would be in addition to the $600 stimulus payment approved in December 2020.
+Biden sent the American Rescue Plan to Congress for approval in January 2021, and it was passed on March 11, 2021.
+The package includes $1,400 checks for qualifying households.
+This is in addition to the $600 stimulus payment approved in December 2020.

-The relief plan would also expand the Child Tax Credit (CTC) by requiring the Internal Revenue Service (IRS) to provide $3,600 a year per child under the age of 6, and $3,000 a year per child age 6 through 17.
-If approved, payments would be sent out monthly beginning in July.
-Biden would raise the Earned Income Tax Credit (EITC) for childless workers, too, and expand the income limits, allowing more people to claim the EITC.
+The relief plan also expands the Child Tax Credit (CTC) by requiring the Internal Revenue Service (IRS) to provide $3,600 a year per child under the age of 6, and $3,000 per child age 6 through 17.
+The plan raises the Earned Income Tax Credit (EITC) for childless workers, too, and expands the income limits, allowing more people to claim the EITC.

-The American Rescue Plan would expand sick and family medical leave through Sept.
-30, 2021, for anyone who gets sick with COVID-19 or has to stay home to care for family members ill with the virus.
+The American Rescue Plan expands sick and family medical leave through September 30, 2021, for anyone who gets sick with COVID-19 or has to stay home to care for family members ill with the virus.

 Focus on Populations Most Impacted

 President Biden is also heavily focused on ending the hunger crisis in America.
-Biden supports the FEMA Empowering Essential Deliveries (FEED) Act that temporarily allows the federal government to pay restaurants to prepare meals for the hungry.
-Plus, on Jan.
-22, his administration increased SNAP benefits by 15%, providing more funding for low-income families and children who have lost access to their food supply due to school closures.
+He supports the FEMA Empowering Essential Deliveries (FEED) Act that temporarily allows the federal government to pay restaurants to prepare meals for the hungry.
+On January 22, his administration increased SNAP benefits by 15%, providing more funding for low-income families and children who have lost access to their food supply due to school closures.

-To help Americans who face uninsured health costs, Biden ordered HHS to reopen enrollment to Affordable Care Act (ACA) health insurance plans from Feb.
-15 to May 15, 2021.
-Biden also revoked previous orders from the Trump administration that weakened the ACA and made short-term plans available.
+To help Americans who face uninsured health costs, Biden ordered HHS to reopen enrollment to Affordable Care Act (ACA) health insurance plans from February 15 to May 15, 2021.
+He also reversed previous orders from the Trump administration that weakened the ACA and made short-term plans available.
 He directed agencies to rescind any actions that arose from the prior Trump orders.